Projects Built on Balena

 Audio Stock Ticker

-The audio stock ticker will verbally announce a list of your favourite stocks every couple of minutes or hours, depending on how you configure it.
+The audio stock ticker will verbally announce a list of your favorite stocks every couple of minutes or hours, depending on how you configure it.

 Process and Device Health Monitor